Sutan Mohammad Amin Nasution

-Mr. Sutan Mohammad Amin Nasution, also known by his birth name Krueng Raba Nasution (22 February 1904 – 16 April 1993), was an Acehnese–Mandailing lawyer and politician.
+Mr. Sutan Mohammad Amin Nasution, also known by his birth name Krueng Raba Nasution (22 February 1904 – 16 April 1993), was an Indonesian lawyer and politician with an Acehnese–Mandailing background.

 Born in Aceh, Nasution became an attorney after finishing his studies at the Higher Law School in Batavia.
 After the Indonesian independence, he was involved in the independence movement, serving mainly as a head of the North Sumatra province, albeit with different names.
 He also served as the first Governor of Riau.

 Early life

 Nasution was born on 22 February 1904 in Lhoknga, Aceh Besar, with the name Krueng Raba Nasution.
-He was born as the son of Muhammad Taif, an Acehnese and Siti Madinah, a Batak Mandailing.
+He was born as the son of Muhammad Taif, an Acehnese, and Siti Madinah, a Batak Mandailing.
 He was the fifth child of the six children.

 Nasution went to study at the Europeesche Lagere School (ELS, European Primary School) in Sabang in 1912.
 Three years later, in 1915, he moved to the ELS in Solok, and in 1916, he moved again to the ELS in Sibolga and the ELS in Tanjung Pinang until he finally graduated in 1918.

 After graduating from the school, he went to study at the STOVIA (medicine school) in Batavia (now Jakarta) in 1919.
 At the STOVIA, he became active in the student movements and joined the Jong Sumatranen Bond (Union of Sumatran Students).
-He only learn at the STOVIA for two years, until he left in 1921.
+He only studied at the STOVIA for two years, until he left in 1921.

 In 1921, Nasution went to study at the Meer Uitgebreid Lager Onderwijs (MULO, Junior High School).
 His academic achievements at the high school meant that he was accepted as a student in the Algemeene Middelbare School (AMS, High School) in Jogjakarta.
 During his time in the AMS, he was introduced to nationalist ideology by his friend Muhammad Yamin.
-By the mid-1927, he graduated from the AMS with a good score, and continued his study at the Rechtschoogeschool (Higher Law School) in Batavia.
+By mid-1927, he graduated from the AMS with a good score and continued his studies at the Rechtschoogeschool (Higher Law School) in Batavia.

 During his study at the Rechtschoogeschool, he became one of the founding members of the Young Indonesians organization.
-The organization would later held the Second Youth Congress in Batavia.
+The organization would later hold the Second Youth Congress in Batavia.

 Career

-After his graduation, he finally obtained the Meester in de Rechten (Mr., Master of Laws) degree and on 16 July 1934, he began his career as an attorney in Kutaraja, Aceh.
-He went against his father, which wanted him to work as a civil employee in the Dutch East Indies government.
+After his graduation, he finally obtained the Meester in de Rechten (Mr., Master of Laws) degree, and on 16 July 1934, he began his career as an attorney in Kutaraja, Aceh.
+He went against his father, who wanted him to work as a civil employee in the Dutch East Indies government.

 About seven years after his career began, Japanese forces occupied Aceh.
 During the Japanese occupation, he worked as a judge in Sigli.

-One year after his appointment as a judge, he was transferred as a director of the Kutaraja High School.
+One year after he was appointed a judge, he was transferred as a director of the Kutaraja High School.
 He also became a teacher there.

-During this time, he became the member of the Great Indonesia Party.
+During this time, he became a member of the Great Indonesia Party.